History of the Labour Party (UK): Wartime coalition

-Lay-out experts, Production Engineers, Technical Advisers, and Labour Inspectors had to be employed to advise firms on how to change-over to wartime production which, according to one source, "gave an opportunity to upgrade labour so that dilution would work, gradually bringing in the less skilled at the back and training them."
-Apart from the steps taken to train people at the various factories and works, many thousands of supervisors, managers, and workers received instruction in Ministry of Labour Training Centres.
-Steps were also taken to ensure that adequate training was provided to the fighting forces and also to repair disabled ships.
-For seamen, upon taking office, Bevin inaugurated the Seamen's Welfare Convention and hours of labour were introduced equal to those proposed in the convention.
-Various measures were also introduced to improve conditions for miners, including a Medical Service, a Guaranteed Week, a National Minimum Wage, and a National Board.
-Various laws were also passed under Bevin to help people return to their jobs or trades.
-The Re-instatement in Civil Employment Act gave the right of re-instatement to all those who had jobs "whether they had volunteered for Service, were called up as Territorials, or were conscripted," while the Interrupted Apprenticeship Scheme covered those who had been learning their trade prior to their service, which also included people who had been training for promotion and for a career.

-A bill was introduced by Bevin increased unemployment benefits and extended unemployment insurance coverage to non-manual workers earnings earning up to £420.
+A bill was introduced by Bevin increased unemployment benefits and extended unemployment insurance coverage to non-manual workers earning up to £420.
 National Health Insurance benefits were also increased, while the income level was increased to the same level.
 In addition, a further Bill raised Supplementary Old Age Pensions and Unemployment Assistance.
 New Orders were also made governing Industrial Diseases, "both extending and improving welfare and medical services in these fields," while in the field of industrial relations Bevin assisted in the creation of 43 new Joint Industrial Councils.
 A system of resettlement grants was also established to help ex-Service men and women to either start or restart a business.

 The Second World War also saw significant improvements in the position of trade unions, which were encouraged by Bevin.
 Trade unions were integrated into joint consultation at all levels of government and industry, with the TUC drawn in to represent labour on the National Joint Advisory Council (1939) and the joint Consultative Committee (1940).
 A similar status was bestowed upon employers' organisations, which led Middlemass to argue that capital and organised labour had become "governing institutions" within a tripartite industrial relations system "with the state at the fulcrum."
 The elevation of the status of organised labour to one of parity with capital in Whitehall was effectively summed up by Bevin's biographer as such: